Home

 After you have reviewed your findings, return to your Wheel of Life graph and plot what you would consider to be ideal amounts of time in each of the 6 areas.
 You will notice a gap of time in certain areas.
 These are the areas of your life that need attention.
 Some areas you may be spending too much time in and some areas you may be spending too little time.

-This exercise gives you a visual picture how you currently are spending your time.
-This exercise shows if you are balancing life’s priorities.
+This exercise visually depicts how you currently spend your time.
+This exercise shows if your use of time matches your life priorities.
 Perhaps it indicates that you may be placing others’ needs ahead of your own.
 As you review the 6 areas of the Wheel of Life chart, consider your neglected areas and identify what things you could start doing to attend to these areas.
-Consider what activities are taking you away from your focus and priorties.
+Consider what activities are taking you away from your focus and priorities.
 How can you change this?

 Also this exercise is a great starting point for establishing goals.
-Consider setting goals for yourself with your new perspective on a well-balanced life.
 Well defined goals help you create a target destination and help you create a clear action plan to regain this newly aligned sense of balance in your life.
-The positive result of completing this Wheel of Life exercise is that you can set a course of action to avoid burnout, anxiety, stress, or loss of health as you move toward a more satisfying and enriched life.
+The positive result of completing this exercise is that you can reduce stress and live a more rewarding life.
+This course of action may help you simplify your life

 Then